Last Updated on July 8, 2022

 Now, let’s turn our attention to areas that require higher performance.

-I will tell you that we often use DAP Alex Plus caulk for interior projects that we paint because it is paintable.
+I will tell you that we often use DAP Alex Plus caulk for interior projects that we paint because it water-based (easy cleanup) and it is paintable.
 And it's the type of caulk we always have on hand because it's so versatile.
-We used it when we made these DIY floating shelves and desk in Attley's room and most recently when we tackled this DIY modern plank wall in our foyer.
+We used it when we made these DIY floating shelves and desk in Attley's old room and most recently when we tackled this DIY board and batten accent wall in our hallway.
 Those are just 2 examples, but I could give you about a zillion others.

 BEST CAULK FOR WET AREAS